UCSF Research Leads to a Clinical Trial of New Cancer Vaccine and Development of Cell Therapy Approaches

 The focus of the study, published online Dec.
 4 in the Journal of Experimental Medicine, is diffuse intrinsic pontine glioma (DIPG), an aggressive pediatric brain cancer.
 DIPG is rare – estimates suggest that about 300 new cases occur in the United States each year – but almost always fatal.

 “It is important to develop more innovative treatment approaches for childhood brain cancers, which now are the leading cause of cancer death in children.
-DIPG is a very deadly type of brain cancer, and not many children survive beyond 12 months from the time of diagnosis.” said Okada, also a member of the Helen Diller Family Comprehensive Cancer Center (HDFCC) at UCSF and of the Parker Institute for Cancer Immunotherapy.
+DIPG is a very deadly type of brain cancer, and not many children survive beyond 12 months from the time of diagnosis.” said Okada, also a member of the Helen Diller Family Comprehensive Cancer Center (HDFCC), Weill Institute for Neurosciences at UCSF, and of the Parker Institute for Cancer Immunotherapy.

 Okada, along with Sabine Mueller, MD, PhD, MAS, an assistant professor of clinical neurology at UCSF and a HDFCCC member, already are leading a phase I clinical trial in children with DIPG and closely related gliomas, in order to evaluate a new anti-tumor vaccine based on the new target identified by Okada’s research group.